vijayraavi/elasticsearch/API-Implementation.md

 	However, there are several situations where an exception filter will not catch an exception, including:

-	a.
-Exceptions thrown from controller constructors.
+	- Exceptions thrown from controller constructors.

-	b.
-Exceptions thrown from message handlers.
+	- Exceptions thrown from message handlers.

-	c.
-Exceptions thrown during routing.
+	- Exceptions thrown during routing.

-	d.
-Exceptions thrown while serializing the content for a response message.
+	- Exceptions thrown while serializing the content for a response message.

 	To handle these cases, you may need to implement a more customized approach.
 You should also incorporate error logging which captures the full details of each exception; this error log can contain detailed information as long as it is not made accessible over the web to clients.
 The article [Web API Global Error Handling](http://www.asp.net/web-api/overview/error-handling/web-api-global-error-handling) on the Microsoft website shows one way of performing this task.